Microneedling before and after results on a surgical scar.

 While lasers can be very effective, they are often more aggressive and may come with more downtime.
 More importantly, some powerful lasers aren’t suitable for all skin tones due to a higher risk of pigmentation issues.
 Microneedling is generally considered a safe and versatile choice that works well for most scars and skin types, making it a reliable starting point for many people.

-Microneedling vs. Injectable Fillers
+Microneedling vs. Injectable Fillers for Scars

 This comparison is all about immediate results versus long-term improvement.
 Injectable fillers, often made with hyaluronic acid, are designed to add volume right away.
 If you have a depressed or atrophic scar that creates an indentation in your skin, a filler can instantly plump it up to be level with the surrounding tissue.
 The results are temporary, usually lasting several months to a year.